 Walking down the middle of Main Street is a magical experience.
 If you spend time on Main Street USA during Mickey’s Very Merry Christmas Party, you will experience snowfall (soap suds).
 Every inch of every building has some festive greenery, bows, or lights.

-If you’ve never seen a Walt Disney World Christmas tree, it is truly a sight to behold!
-Each theme park and resorts features unique trees that are giant, reaching heights of 70 feet.
-The ornaments, garlands, lights, and stars differ depending on the tree’s theme that varies by location.
+It is truly a sight to behold if you’ve never seen a Walt Disney World Christmas tree!
+Each theme park and resort features unique trees that are giant, reaching heights of 70 feet.
+The ornaments, garlands, lights, and stars differ depending on the tree’s theme, which varies by location.

-The Jingle Cruise Overlay for Christmas in Walt Disney World
+The Jingle Cruise Overlay

 The boats’ holiday update includes the Fruitcake Zelda, formerly known as Zambezi Zelda, or the Nile Nellie’s transformation to Noel Nellie.